Answered By: Clay Howard Last Updated: Aug 07, 2018 Views: 381

 Well, it depends on where you find the citation.
 Here are two examples:

-Browsing through the search result list, you can read an article immediately by clicking on the grey "Access online" button:
+Browsing through the search result list, you can read an article immediately by clicking on PDFs.

-2. If you're searching directly in a database, such as EBSCO, JSTOR, CINAHL, or Google Scholar, you will see either a Get More button or text that says "GET MORE at EKU" to link you out to the full text of articles.
+2. If you're searching directly in a database, such as EBSCO, JSTOR, CINAHL, or Google Scholar, you will see either a Find Full Text button or text that says "Find Full Text at EKU Libraries" to link you out to the full text of articles.

 After you click the GET MORE, choose View Full Text to view or download the article